 Allows review and changes of the IP address, subnet mask and default gateway.
-These settings are the default values for VLAN 1, and will be used if VLANs are disabled.
+These settings are the default values for the Management VLAN (typically VLAN 1), and will be used if VLANs are disabled.
 To edit these properties, push the knob again.